Seal (mechanical)

-A seal is a device or material that helps join systems, mechanisms or other materials together by preventing leakage (e.g. in a pumping system), containing pressure, or excluding contamination.
-The effectiveness of a seal is dependent on adhesion in the case of sealants and compression in the case of gaskets.
-Seals are installed in pumps in a wide range of industries including chemicals, water supply, paper production, food processing and many other applications.
+A seal is a device or material that helps join systems, mechanisms, or materials together to contain pressure, prevent leakage of fluid (e.g. in a pumping system), or exclude contamination.
+The effectiveness of a seal depends on compression in the case of gaskets and adhesion in the case of sealants.
+Seals are installed in pumps in a wide range of industries including chemicals, water supply, paper production, food processing, and many other applications.

-A stationary seal may also be referred to as a 'packing'.
+A stationary seal may also be referred to as a "packing".